slycedzn/Nebula/README.md

 ![Preview](https://i.imgur.com/oquNERB.png)

 # Installation
-To install this theme, if you dont have the Theme Downloader Plugin, cd into your Powercord themes folder using your Terminal, Command prompt, or Git Bash.
-Then copy and past the text below:
+**To install this theme, if you dont have the Theme Downloader Plugin, cd into your Powercord themes folder using your Terminal, Command prompt, or Git Bash.
+Then copy and past the text below:**

 ```
 git clone https://github.com/Euphorianic/Nebula
 ```
 # Updating

-Since Powercord's updater is currently broken, you have to update the theme manually.
-In order to do this, **Open your CMD / Powershell / Terminal / Gitbash, CD into the Nebula folder, and enter the following:**
+**Since Powercord's updater is currently broken, you have to update the theme manually.
+In order to do this, Open your CMD / Powershell / Terminal / Gitbash, CD into the Nebula folder, and enter the following:**
 ```
 git pull
 ```
-If you've found any bugs, and issues with this theme, please DM my discord.

 # Credits